-After a year like this, expect a strange New Year's Eve
+After a Year Like This, Expect a Strange New Year's Eve

 “I'm going to celebrate that I'm alive, but I'm not precisely too happy for this year," said Soltero, 36, an engineer visiting from Orlando, Florida, after forgoing his usual holiday trip to see family in Mexico.

-Simona Faidiga and Alessandro Nunziata strolled through Times Square with their Labrador retriever puppy, Maggie, who has given Faidiga a lift after she lost her tour guide job.
+Simona Faidiga and Alessandro Nunziata strolled through Times Square with their Labrador retriever puppy, Maggie, who has given Faidiga an emotional lift after she lost her tour guide job.

 The Italian couple moved to Miami for new jobs in March, just as the pandemic froze tourism.
 He is working as a sales representative, but she is not back at work yet.
 And they're not ready to declare 2021 will be better, not wanting to jinx it.